Sydney-Informatics-Hub/geodata-harvester/README.md

 The Geodata-Harvester can be easily installed also on other cloud services (e.g., Google Colab, Azure Notebooks).

+## Settings Overview

+The Geodata-Harvester is controlled by a settings file in YAML format.
+The settings file contains all user-defined settings for the data extraction and processing.
+A detailed settings overview is provided in [Settings_Overview](quarto/docs/Settings_Overview.md).
+Example settings files are provided along the notebooks in the folder [notebooks/settings](notebooks/settings).

+Alternatively a settings file can be also created via the interactive widget-panels as demonstrated in the notebook [example_harvest_with_widgets.ipynb](notebooks/example_harvest_with_widgets.ipynb).

 ## 🚀 How to get started